Which Cleveland Guardians? Roller derby team sues MLB team

 “A Major League club cannot simply take a smaller team’s name and use it for itself,” the lawsuit said.
 “There cannot be two ‘Cleveland Guardians’ teams in Cleveland, and, to be blunt, Plaintiff was here first.”

-The Cleveland Indians announced in July that it would assume the name Guardians for the 2022 season after years of criticism that the Indians name and Chief Wahoo logo were racist.
-The new name was adopted from the two large Art Deco statues that appear to stand guard on a bridge spanning the Cuyahoga River.
+The Cleveland Indians announced in July that it wouldassume the name Guardians for the 2022 season after years of criticism that the Indians name and Chief Wahoo logo were racist.
+The new name was influenced by the two large Art Deco statues that appear to stand guard on a bridge spanning the Cuyahoga River.

 The all gender roller derby team is based in the Cleveland suburb of Parma.
 It formally registered the name Cleveland Guardians in 2017 with the Ohio secretary of state and has been selling team merchandise since 2014, the lawsuit said.